 - Don’t expect toilets there.
 If they have one, it’s probably an overflowing, stinking hole in the ground in a shed that is about to fall apart.
-The forest is your friend! (but watch out for ticks, see more on this in part 1 of the country report).
+The forest is your friend! (but watch out for ticks, see more on this in the Russia Travel Guide).

 - Prices for diesel varied around 44-46 rouble per liter (€0,61).

 - In winter you may see a price with * in front of it (see feature image).
 This is winterized diesel to prevent gelling.

 - Everything related to road conditions, road maps and such is covered in the Russia Travel Guide.

 These costs totaled €334 and that is mostly because we flew from Seoul to Vladivostok on our tourist visa so we could apply for a business visa.

 Shipping fees for the ferry are not included here, see more on that in our blog post on the subject.

 While we spent next to nothing on sightseeing, that doesn’t mean we didn’t see anything.
 We greatly enjoyed the downtown areas of Vladivostok and Khabarovsk with some amazing architecture, massive war monuments, and beautiful Orthodox Churches.